Law: Constitutional and administrative law

 Constitutional and administrative law govern the affairs of the state.
-Constitutional law concerns both the relationships between the executive, legislature and judiciary and the human rights or civil liberties of individuals against the state.
+Constitutional law concerns both the relationships between the executive, legislature, and judiciary and the human rights or civil liberties of individuals against the state.
 Most jurisdictions, like the United States and France, have a single codified constitution with a bill of rights.
 A few, like the United Kingdom, have no such document.
-A "constitution" is simply those laws which constitute the body politic, from statute, case law and convention.
+A "constitution" is simply those laws which constitute the body politic, from statute, case law, and convention.

-The fundamental constitutional principle, inspired by John Locke, holds that the individual can do anything except that which is forbidden by law, and the state may do nothing except that which is authorised by law.
+The fundamental constitutional principle, inspired by John Locke, holds that the individual can do anything except that which is forbidden by law; the state may do nothing except that which is authorised by law.
 Administrative law is the chief method for people to hold state bodies to account.
-People (wheresoever allowed) may potentially have prerogative to legally challenge (or sue) an agency, local council, public service, or government ministry for judicial review of the offending edict (law, ordinance, policy order).
-Such challenge vets the ability of actionable authority under the law, and that the government entity observed required procedure.
+People (wheresoever allowed) may potentially have the prerogative to legally challenge (or sue) an agency, local council, public service, or government ministry for judicial review of the offending edict (law, ordinance, policy order).
+Such a challenge tests the government entity's ability to exercise actionable authority under the law and whether it observed the required procedure.
 The first specialist administrative court was the Conseil d'État set up in 1799, as Napoleon assumed power in France.

 A sub-discipline of constitutional law is election law.
-It along with Elections commissions, councils, or committees deal with policy and procedures facilitating elections.
+It, along with Elections commissions, councils, or committees, deals with policies and procedures that facilitate elections.
 These rules settle disputes or enable the translation of the will of the people into functioning democracies.
 Election law addresses issues who is entitled to vote, voter registration, ballot access, campaign finance and party funding, redistricting, apportionment, electronic voting and voting machines, accessibility of elections, election systems and formulas, vote counting, election disputes, referendums, and issues such as electoral fraud and electoral silence.

 Criminal law

 Criminal law, also known as penal law, pertains to crimes and punishment.
-It thus regulates the definition of and penalties for offences found to have a sufficiently deleterious social impact but, in itself, makes no moral judgment on an offender nor imposes restrictions on society that physically prevent people from committing a crime in the first place.
+It thus regulates the definition of and penalties for offences found to have a sufficiently deleterious social impact, but, in itself, makes no moral judgment on an offender nor imposes restrictions on society that physically prevent people from committing a crime in the first place.
 Investigating, apprehending, charging, and trying suspected offenders is regulated by the law of criminal procedure.
 The paradigm case of a crime lies in the proof, beyond reasonable doubt, that a person is guilty of two things.
 First, the accused must commit an act which is deemed by society to be criminal, or actus reus (guilty act).
 Second, the accused must have the requisite malicious intent to do a criminal act, or mens rea (guilty mind).
 However, for so called "strict liability" crimes, an actus reus is enough.
 Criminal systems of the civil law tradition distinguish between intention in the broad sense (dolus directus and dolus eventualis), and negligence.
 Negligence does not carry criminal responsibility unless a particular crime provides for its punishment.